 - More than 17,000 Australian children under the age of 12 have no permanent home.**

-*Figures cited are from the 2011 census
+*Figure cited are from the 2016 census **Figures are cited from the 2011 census

 Housing stress and homelessness

 Housing costs are a major driver of poverty and disadvantage in Australia.
 With property prices and rental costs rising over the last 10 years at twice the rate of inflation, housing is the biggest expense for Australian households.